With the opening of Clutch, an apparel and accessories boutique at 34 Purchase Street, co-owner Judy Graham has come full circle.

 Also proprietors of Clutch in Larchmont, Graham and Durkin make a formidable team.
 As Graham’s other daughter Chrissie likes to say, “Abbie’s the gas and Mom is the breaks.”
 Durkin admitted that when it comes to budgeting, her mother keeps her in check.

 The duo completely gutted the store, renovating it from floor to ceiling.
 They painted it white, put down pale wood flooring, and installed Lucite shelves.
-The result is an airy and modern space with a great collection of women’s wear, handbags, and jewelry.
+The result is an airy and modern space with a great collection of women’s wear, beautiful handbags like the ones at Madame Chic, and jewelry.

 All the merchandise is seasonal and affordable.
 One customer, who stopped by, summed up the shop best when she described it as “an eclectic mix of apparel and accessories that will bring you from the pool to a night out.”